 United Kingdom

-Former military series issued between 1949 and 1994, rear plate in black on white.
+Former military series issued between 1949 and 1994, rear plate in black on yellow.

 The registration consists of two numerals, followed by two letters and two numerals.